 Endothermic flame retardants are mineral-based additives such as aluminum trihydrate (ATH) and magnesium hydroxide (Mg(OH)2).
-They act by the release of water and carbon dioxides that dilutes the fuel available for combustion.
+They act by releasing water and carbon dioxides that dilute the fuel available for combustion.
 Endothermic decomposition cools down the condensation phase, slows down degradation, and absorbs the fuel combustion heat.

-Although mineral fillers are lower in cost and are considered to be greener chemistries, they require higher loading rates to reach the desired level of protection.
+Although mineral fillers are lower in cost and considered greener chemistries, they require higher loading rates to reach the desired level of protection.
 The higher level of mineral fillers can also affect the polymers' mechanical properties.

 The Benefits of Using Non-Halogenated Flame Retardants: